jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### Sticky Flag

-Another flag mode added to ES6 regular expressions is `y`, which is often called "sticky mode". *Sticky* essentially means the regular expression has a virtual anchor at its beginning that keeps it rooted to matching at only the position indicated by the regular expression's `lastIndex` property.
+Another flag mode added to ES6 regular expressions is `y`, which is often called "sticky mode." *Sticky* essentially means the regular expression has a virtual anchor at its beginning that keeps it rooted to matching at only the position indicated by the regular expression's `lastIndex` property.

 To illustrate, let's consider two regular expressions, the first without sticky mode and the second with: